Krishna: Buddhism

 The story of Krishna occurs in the Jataka tales in Buddhism.
-The Vidhurapandita Jataka mentions Madhura (Sanskrit: Mathura), the Ghata Jataka mentions Kamsa, Devagabbha (Sk: Devaki), Upasagara or Vasudeva, Govaddhana (Sk: Govardhana), Baladeva (Balarama), and Kanha or Kesava (Sk: Krishna, Keshava).
+The Vidhurapandita Jataka mentions Madhura (Sanskrit: Mathura), the Ghata Jataka mentions Kamsa, Devagabbha (Sanskrit: Devaki), Upasagara or Vasudeva, Govaddhana (Sanskrit: Govardhana), Baladeva (Balarama), and Kanha or Kesava (Sanskrit: Krishna, Keshava).

-Like the Jain versions of the Krishna legends, the Buddhist versions such as one in Ghata Jataka follow the general outline of the story, but are different from the Hindu versions as well.
+Like the Jain versions of the Krishna legends, the Buddhist versions, such as one in Ghata Jataka, follow the general outline of the Hindu story, but are different in certain respects, as well.
 For example, the Buddhist legend describes Devagabbha (Devaki) to have been isolated in a palace built upon a pole after she is born, so no future husband could reach her.
 Krishna's father similarly is described as a powerful king, but who meets up with Devagabbha anyway, and to whom Kamsa gives away his sister Devagabbha in marriage.
-The siblings of Krishna are not killed by Kamsa, though he tries.
+The siblings of Krishna are not killed by Kamsa, though Kamsa tries.
 In the Buddhist version of the legend, all of Krishna's siblings grow to maturity.

 Krishna and his siblings' capital becomes Dvaravati.
 The Arjuna and Krishna interaction is missing in the Jataka version.
-A new legend is included, wherein Krishna laments in uncontrollable sorrow when his son dies, and a Ghatapandita feigns madness to teach Krishna a lesson.
-The Jataka tale also includes internecine destruction among his siblings after they all get drunk.
+A new legend is included, wherein Krishna uncontrollably laments his son's death, and a Ghatapandita feigns madness to teach Krishna a lesson.
+The Jataka tale also includes internecine destruction among Krishna's siblings after they all get drunk.
 Krishna also dies in the Buddhist legend by the hand of a hunter named Jara, but while he is traveling to a frontier city.
-Mistaking Krishna for a pig, Jara throws a spear that fatally pierces his feet, causing Krishna great pain and then his death.
+Mistaking Krishna for a pig, Jara throws a spear that fatally pierces Krishna's feet, causing Krishna great pain and then his death.

 At the end of this Ghata-Jataka discourse, the Buddhist text declares that Sariputta, one of the revered disciples of the Buddha in the Buddhist tradition, was incarnated as Krishna in his previous life to learn lessons on grief from the Buddha in his prior rebirth:

 Then he [Master] declared the Truths and identified the Birth: "At that time, Ananda was Rohineyya, Sariputta was Vasudeva [Krishna], the followers of the Buddha were the other persons, and I myself was Ghatapandita."